This content has been archived. It may no longer be relevant

 I wanted to create more activities for the poems besides just “spot the device”, so I transformed the collection into bell-ringers.
 There are still some “spot the device” prompts, but I incorporated more analytical prompts as well.
 For example, students examine the poet’s purpose for writing a poem, or even respond to and refute the poet’s claims.
 I also threw in some short creative prompts, always using the classic works as models.

 Thanks for dropping by!
-Please download *this free sampler* of the Bell-Ringers as my thank-you to you.
+Please download this freebie of the Bell-Ringers as my thank-you to you.